Search Penn State College of Education

 Testimonials:

-Employer was very satisfied with the education of our graduates and reported will have our students again.
+100% of surveyed employers were very satisfied with the education of our graduates and reported will have our students again.

 Areas noted as strengths for interns and graduates: